User Flow Document for Multi-platform VR Game

 Mock-up UI wireframes to communicate gameplay across platforms.

 After the initial consultation with the development team, I began sketching the content I was provided to create a general structure and identify content gaps.

-While the client only asked for a user flow initially, I discovered that the concept of asymmetrical gameplay was challenging to wrap my head around so I took initative to develop supporting documents, such as a Role Distribution Example and wireframes to help communicate the game experience.
+While the client only asked for a user flow initially, I discovered that the concept of asymmetrical gameplay was challenging to wrap my head around so I took initiative to develop supporting documents, such as a Role Distribution Example and wireframes to help communicate the game experience.